LewisSteven2022/tjs-bake-browse-full/docs/user-guide.md

 ### **Product Not Appearing on Website**

 1. Check that product is marked as "Visible"
-2. Verify product has a category assigned
+2. Verify product has a category assigned (Baked Goods or Groceries)
 3. Ensure stock quantity is greater than 0 (current policy pending)
-4. Refresh the website page
+4. **Wait 30 seconds** - changes now auto-refresh every 30 seconds
+5. **Return to tab** - pages refresh automatically when users return from other tabs
+6. Clear browser cache if issue persists
+7. Check the category pages directly (/baked-goods or /groceries)

 ### **Order Status Not Updating**